hww/STM32F427GPIOTEST/README.md

 CubeIDE

+To change the JTAG Programmer:

+1. Use the mainmenu option '/Run/Run Configurations...'
+2. Then, at the left item's tree select /"Stm32C/C++ Application"/"STM32F427GPIOTESTX Debug"
+3. Then, at the right of thhree select a "Debug" tab
+4. With "Debug" tab active change a "Debug Probe" to yours (aka JLink or STLink)

 ## Main Loop

 The main /task/ code in the body of /StartDefaultTask/ function at the end of *Core/Src/main.c* file;